Kong/docs.konghq.com/app/konnect/getting-started/productize-service.md

 ## Publish an API product

-API products can be productized by publishing them to the Dev Portal.
-To productize your new API product navigate to the {% konnect_icon api-product %} [**API Product builder**](https://cloud.konghq.com/apiproducts) and follow these steps:
+API products can be published to the Dev Portal.
+To publish your new API product navigate to the {% konnect_icon api-product %} [**API Products**](https://cloud.konghq.com/api-products) and follow these steps:

 1. Select the API product that you created in the previous step.
 2. Navigate to the **Actions** menu, then select **publish**.